hmcts/nfdiv-discovery-documentation/as-is.md

 # Overview of Divorce Service

 The current divorce service was one of the first delivered as part of CFT Reform.
-It has been developed and maintained by multiple suppliers during it's life time and currently has three teams actively working on it now.
+It has been developed and maintained by multiple suppliers during it's lifetime and currently has three teams actively working on it.

 ## System overview